ziyyy101/FizzBuzz/README.md

 Before we begin, note that IntelliJ is made by the same company as PyCharm, so it should feel quite familiar to you, with the only difference being that we'll be working with Java code instead of Python code of course!

+### Important Configuration Step

+> IntelliJ might mark the `test_files` directory to be a "sources root" by default since it contains `.java` files.
+> If that directory is blue, you will need to unmark it by right-clicking the directory,
+> scrolling down to the bottom of that menu, and selecting `Mark Directory as -> Unmark as Sources Root`.

 ### Aside: getting to know Markdown
 The Markdown format is commonly used for things like readme files, as it allows for simple syntax to be incorporated, which enables basic typesetting when viewed while still being a plaintext format for the purposes of